Correct By Choice, Not By Chance: Logical Reasoning in CARS

 - The news about Nia is that she’s recovering from surgery and has decided to attend physical therapy.

 Check your answers below, and be sure to jump into CARS practice right away, as there is no prerequisite knowledge.
-Next Step offers the biggest set of CARS passages in our 108 Verbal book.
-By the time you complete it you may not be Dr. House, but you will be ready to think like the MCAT.

-Dr. Anthony LaFond, Director of MCAT Content
+Dr. Anthony LaFond, Former Director of MCAT Content

 - Inductive logic – note keyword of “most” and projection of personal experiences.